isiaq-ibrahim/weather-app/README.md

 If you're just getting started with Python and want to build something useful and fun, a weather app is a great mini-project.
 In this post, I’ll walk you through how I built a simple weather app that fetches real-time weather data using web scraping from Google search results.
 No API keys.
 No complicated setup.
 Just Python and a few lines of code!

+## 📌 Features

+- Retrieves real-time weather data
+- Lightweight and fast
+- Uses Google search instead of relying on weather APIs
+- Demonstrates the basics of web scraping

+## 🧰 Technologies Used

+- **Python 3**
+- [`requests`](https://pypi.org/project/requests/): To send HTTP requests
+- [`BeautifulSoup`](https://www.crummy.com/software/BeautifulSoup/): To parse and extract data from HTML

 ## 📦 What You'll Need
 Before we dive in, make sure you have the following Python libraries installed: